yeatsec/multiaxon_simulation/README.md

-#### Large-Scale, Automated Python + NEURON Simulation of optic IR inhibition on an Aplysia Fascinata LPAC nerve
+#### Large-Scale, Automated Python + NEURON Simulation of optic IR inhibition on an Aplysia Fasciata LPAC nerve

 The population_generator scripts create lists of randomly placed axons generated from a lognormal distribution of fiber diameters and saves them to a file.
 The model_demo script reads in a population file and temperature distribution.
 The heat distribution is applied to the center of the simulated nerve and inhibition occurs.
 The inhibition of the axons is recorded and the corresponding CAP is calculated at the end of the nerve.